TurboBoulder/TurboBoulder/README.md

 #### Linux

-1. Use `apt-get` to download the CLI tool:
+1. Use `apt-get` to install the CLI tool:
     ```bash
     sudo apt-get install <cli-tool-name>
     ```